-Local/regional context of higher education institution and the socio-economic context of students and staff should be considered for determining the amount of public funding that higher education institutions receive to support underrepresented, disadvantaged and vulnerable groups.
+• Local/regional context of higher education institution and the socio-economic context of students and staff is considered for determining the amount of public funding that higher education institutions receive to support underrepresented, disadvantaged and vulnerable groups.

-2. Public authority provides universal or need-based grants for students, that cover direct and indirect costs of study (Eurydice, 2022).
+2. Public authority provides universal or need-based grants for first cycle students that cover direct and indirect costs of study (Eurydice, 2022).